At a Glance

 Parking:

-At entrance and various designated places along the roads.
-See trail map at link at left.
-It is not permitted to pull off the road onto the grass.
+At entrance and various designated places along the park road and picnic areas.
+See trail map at link in the At a Glance section of this webpage.
+It is not permitted to pull off the road onto shoulder or grass.

 Directions: